TheClashFruit/TheClashFruit/README.md

 </p>

 <p>
   Hoby programmer, Linux 🐧 user, hates Windows yet still has one windows computer still...
 Self hosts a lot of crap, email, gitea, etc. Also too much of a tech enjoyer with 3 servers, a home server and two vpses.
-Oh look some neo fetches:
+Oh look some neofetches:
 </p>

 <pre>